Arts and Sciences (A&S)

 A&S 100.
 Introduction to Peer Mentoring.
 1 Credit.

-This seminar will serve as an introduction to the Peer Mentor program in the College of Arts Sciences and will include needed training modules for that program.
-Prerequisite: Successful application to the College of Arts Sciences Peer Mentor program; must obtain permission number from instructor.
-SS.
+Seminar will serve as an introduction to the Peer Mentor program in the College of Arts Sciences and will include needed training modules for that program.
+Prerequisite: Successful application to the College of Arts Sciences Peer Mentor program; must obtain permission from instructor.
+On demand.

 A&S 250.
 Arts & Sciences.
 1-4 Credits.